 Grampians National Park is part of the Gariwerd Aboriginal cultural landscape.
 Parks Victoria respects the deep and continuing connection that Traditional Owners have to these lands and waters, and we recognise their ongoing role in caring for Country.

-Traversing an exposed montane landscape and the highest mountains in the park, the tough Duwul and Durd Durd 3-day Hike is an overall grade 5 track, suitable for experienced hikers.
+Traversing an exposed montane landscape and the highest mountains in the park, the very difficult Duwul and Durd Durd 3-day hike is an overall grade 5 track, suitable only for very fit and experienced hikers.
 All itineraries require a car shuffle from start to finish.
-If you only have one vehicle, please visit Brambuk the National Park and Cultural Centre for other pick-up or walk options.
+If you only have one vehicle, see the GPT Licensed Tour Operators page for shuttle service options or contact Brambuk the National Park and Cultural Centre for more information.

 This section of the walk has the greatest elevation change on the entire trail crossing Barney Creek at 320 metres and Redman Bluff at 1,017 metres with spectacular views of the Serra Range to the west.
 From Seven Dials, climb through rocky outlooks onto the ridgeline to the summit of Redman Bluff and continue from the summit downhill to the Duwul Hike-in Campground.

-Day two: Duwul Hike-in Campground to Durd Durd Hike-in Campground (14.5 kilometres)
+Day two: (C4) Duwul Hike-in Campground to Durd Durd Hike-in Campground (14.5 kilometres)

 Climb to Mount William (Duwul) with 360 degree views across Gariwerd.
 Descend into Boundary Gap and then roam across the exposed Major Mitchell Plateau with fantastic views of the Serra Range and eastern side of the park, before going down the Plateau to camp at the Durd Durd Hike-in Campground.

-Day three: Durd Durd Hike-in Campground to Jimmy Creek Road (5.7 kilometres)
+Day three: (C5) Durd Durd Hike-in Campground to Jimmy Creek Road (5.7 kilometres)

 Begin the long descent to Jimmy Creek Road, with views of the Mount William Range and Serra Range.
 This section is fantastic for wildflowers.
 Keep an eye out for the red “spider flowers” of Flame Grevillia (Grevillia dimorpha) which are typically in bloom between April and November.